There are plenty of ways to improve user experience on your web page, but tuning-up the page loading speed is one of the most important.

 Try out a few different tools together to gain a more accurate picture of your site’s performance, or use the values you receive in your report as general benchmarks for performance improvement.

 What is measured?
-Site speed testing jargon explained
+Website speed testing jargon explained

 Page speed testing can be a complex exercise, and you may even find yourself testing a number of different KPIs and metrics across different tools and receiving different results.